Tax debt: options to avoid garnishment

 Many people who have the “luxury” of working with the United States Internal Revenue Service know all too well how much power it possesses compared to many other federal governmental agencies.
 One of those powers the American public is often fearful of involves wage garnishment.
 In the event that a taxpayer owes back taxes and cannot pay a tax obligation, the IRS has the authority to garnish that taxpayer’s wages.

 This is a route many private creditors can and do take to procure money owed to them.
 However, the IRS does not need to follow rules most lenders do.
-There is no need to jump through court procedures and obtain judgements.
+There is no need to jump through court procedures and obtain judgments.
 The IRS can also typically confiscate more money than a typical private lender can.

 Despite such powers, there are options taxpayers can pursue in the event they are faced with such a scenario.